-Situated deep in the snow-capped Dhauladhar mountain ranges, Bir Billing is one of the gems of Himachal Pradesh.
-Known for having the second highest jumping spot in the world, Bir is also a perfect weekend destination in this Himalayan state.
-The place became famous as the Paragliding Capital of India, since year 2013 when Indian Paragliding World Cup was organized here with great success.
-Each year Bir is visited by thousands of adventure-seekers to take a leap of faith and soar high in clouds.
-Paragliding is still the prime attraction of this beautiful and quaint little town.
-But that should not stereotype Bir Billing as solely a paragliding destination.
+Situated deep in the snow-capped Dhauladhar mountain ranges, Bir Billing is one of the Himachal Pradesh tourism gems.
+Known for having the second highest jumping spot in the world, Bir is a perfect weekend as well as honeymoon destination.
+Bir is today famous among the adventurous minded travellers as the Paragliding Capital of India.
+Since 2013, when Indian Paragliding World Cup was organized here with great success, each year Bir is visited by thousands of adventure-seekers to take a leap of faith and soar high in the clouds.
+Bir Billing paragliding is the prime attraction of this beautiful and quaint little town, but that should not stereotype your trip.
 There is so much to do and see around in Bir.

 The Buddhist Circuit

-Bir exudes an air of Buddhism.
-Beautiful monasteries and stupas are holy icons that add to the beauty of this place.
-In the early 1960s, when Dalai Lama was exiled with other Tibetans from their native land in Tibet, many Tibetans led by Chokling Rinpoche decided to make Bir their home.
+Bir, in Himachal Pradesh, exudes with an air of Buddhism.
+Beautiful monasteries and stupas are holy icons that add to the beauty of this town.
+In the early 1960s, when Dalai Lama was exiled with other Tibetans from their native land, many (led by Chokling Rinpoche) decided to settle down in Bir.
 Today, the town has a large Tibetan refugee settlement, which is called Colony by local people.
 This Colony is near Chowgan village, below Upper Bir.
 Some monasteries worth visiting would be:

 - Drikung Dozin Theckcho Ling Monastery